 Jakarta, like most of Indonesia, has a very large Muslim population.

 The Big Apple (Big Durian) of Southeast Asia is the economic, political and cultural hub of the Indonesian archipelago.
 With about 10 million inhabitants, it is the largest city in Indonesia.
 Jakarta is a fascinating city, even though it is fighting against the negative image of being a terrorist stronghold.
 (This prejudice arose in the wake of violent terrorist incidents across Indonesia in the past decade.)
-Actually, most expats moving to Jakarta are quite pleased with their decision and enjoy a lot about the city’s flair.
+Actually, most expats in Jakarta are quite pleased with their decision and enjoy a lot about the city’s flair.

-Moving to Jakarta: Brief Historical Background
+Jakarta: Brief Historical Background

 In 1942, Indonesian guerilla forces succeeded in regaining control over their city with the help of Japanese soldiers; however, they quickly backed down from the then Allied-occupied city.
 In 1950, after much back and forth, the city was finally proclaimed independent and made the capital of Indonesia.

-When moving to Jakarta you should not be surprised to find many remnants of the colonial era, such as buildings, parks, and the general infrastructure of the city.
+When moving to Jakarta you should not be surprised to find many remnants of the colonial era, such as buildings, parks and the general infrastructure of the city.

-Moving to Jakarta: Other Residential Districts
+Other Residential Districts in Jakarta

-Those of you moving to Jakarta that are not necessarily fans of living in apartments are in luck!
+Those of you moving to Jakarta who are not necessarily fans of living in apartments are in luck!
 Neighborhoods like Kemang and Pondok Indah are beautiful areas in southern Jakarta, with many gorgeous villas hidden behind veils of flowers and trees.
 Those who are moving to Jakarta find this the perfect place to raise a family, thanks to the large gardens, the many shopping malls and restaurants nearby, and the proximity to several international schools.